ephimoff/install_dotfiles/README.md

     xcode-select --install
     ```

-1. In order to get all apps from `.mas` installed you have to sign in Apple Mac App Store first.
+1. In order to get all apps from `.mas` installed you have to sign in to Apple Mac App Store first.
 Alternatively, you can comment out `$directory/.macos` in `bootstrap.sh`.

 1. Clone this repo by running the following commands: